Cylindroma: Signs and symptoms

-The tumours are smooth, firm, pink to crimson in hue, commonly pedunculated, and often numerous.
-Tumours can sometimes cause pain.
-The scalp and surrounding skin are the most common sites.
-When pedunculated, the tumours may be nearly hairless, although the smaller lesions produce dermal nodules with minimal hair loss over them.
+Grossly, the tumors are smooth, firm, pink to crimson in hue, commonly pedunculated, and often numerous.
+Tumors can sometimes cause pain.
+The scalp and surrounding skin are the most common sites, and the masses can coalesce to form a "turban tumor," in a hat-like arrangement.
+When pedunculated, the tumors may be nearly hairless, although the smaller lesions produce dermal nodules with minimal hair loss over them.

-Causes
+Microscopically, cylindromas can be seen with islands of basaloid cells that fit together as if in a jigsaw puzzle.

+Photomicrograph of a dermal eccrine cylindroma under H&E stain.
+Note the islands of basaloid cells that fit together.

+Pathogenesis

 Cylindromas can be sporadic or inherited.
+Inherited or familial cylindromas are associated with inactivating mutations in the CYLD tumor suppressor gene, while sporadic cylindromas are associated with MYB-NFIB fusion transcripts.

+However, despite being named after the tumor, mutation in the CYLD gene does not exclusively result in cylindromas or cylindromatosis.
+Other diseases, like trichoepitheliomas and Brooke-Spiegler syndrome, are also associated with the CYLD gene.

 Diagnosis

 Computed tomography or magnetic resonance imaging provide the best representation of the tumour's extension.

 Treatment

-Surgical excision is used to treat cylindromas.
+As cylindromas are benign, they can be fully treated by surgical excision.